 Georgia's busy capital city is King's birthplace and his final resting place.
 As such, it probably has the biggest claim on his legacy and MLK-related sites.

 Many of them are clustered together at the MLK Jr. National Historical Park in the Sweet Auburn neighborhood of downtown Atlanta.
-Interior tours of buildings in the park are temporarily suspended in accordance with CDC guidance on the Covid-19 pandemic, but you are still free to take a self-guided outdoor tour, including the tombs for MLK and Coretta Scott King.
+Interior tours of buildings in the park are temporarily suspended in accordance with CDC guidance (as of January 11), but you are still free to take a self-guided outdoor tour, including the tombs for MLK and Coretta Scott King.

 Some of the highlights include: